 A stay in Las Vegas hotels, though, could cost more than you expected, thanks to costly resort fees that many hotels and casinos charge on top of a room’s base price.
-Resorts typically charge daily fees for access to a bevy of hotel amenities, including in-room Wi-Fi, free parking, concierge, etc. The good news is that there are ways to avoid these additional charges with some planning.
+Resorts typically charge daily fees for access to a bevy of hotel amenities, including in-room Wi-Fi, free parking and concierge.
+The good news is that there are ways to avoid these additional charges with some planning.

 This guide walks through how to save on resort fees in Vegas and ways you can gain access to free rooms and other amenities during your next stay.

 Las Vegas is known among travelers for its hefty resort fees.
 Resorts in Las Vegas offer some of the most exceptional amenities around and paying fees gets you access to these extra perks.
-Each resort varies in its offerings, but common amenities may include in-suite high speed internet access, concierge services, fitness center access, spa services and more.
-Guests staying at Las Vegas Strip hotels will pay around $40 per night in fees on average.
+Each resort varies in its offerings, but common amenities may include in-suite high-speed internet access, concierge services, fitness center access, spa services and more.
+Guests staying at Las Vegas Strip hotels typically pay around $40 per night in fees.